AlexanderHerlan/syncpy/README.md

 You have 3 options for authentication.
 Please choose only one of the following:

-First Option - If you are already running an ssh-agent (like Pageant for Putty) with your RSA key properly loaded, you can leave both the **private_key** and **password** variables empty.
-Authentication should be automatic as long as the **username** provied is correct.
+First Option - If you are already running an SSH agent (like Pageant for Putty) with your RSA key properly loaded, you can leave both the **private_key** and **password** variables empty.
+Authentication should happen automatically as long as the **username** provided is correct.

 Second Option - You can put the path to your OpenSSH formated RSA key in the **private_key** variable if you prefer not to use an SSH Agent.
+For example:

 	private_key   = C:/Users/YourUsername/Documents/private-key.ppk